Find local Christmas tree farms here!

 • If the name of the farm is blue with an underline; that's a link to their website or Facebook page.
 Click on it for the most current hours and information.

-• ALWAYS email or call the farm or store BEFORE YOU GO - many farms have closed in the past year, and of course, we won't know until the season starts and we find they aren't open!
+• ALWAYS call the farm or store BEFORE YOU GO - many farms have closed in the past year, and of course, we won't know until the season starts and we find they aren't open!
 Call to confirm their supply, their hours and whether they have trees, are allowing choose-and-cut or just precut trees; and which attractions or winter activities are available.
 All three can change during the short Christmas season, due to weather, demand and the farmer's business conditions!
 Farms get sold, shut down or run out of trees, and they don't all update me every day, let alone every year.
 For more tips to make your trip fun and successful, click here !

 DON'T DRIVE OUT THERE IF YOU CAN'T REACH THEM (by phone, email or find current information on their website or Facebook page!